Bowdoin College Catalogue and Academic Handbook

 PHIL 3420 (c) AI and the Future of Humanity

-This course investigates philosophical issues arising from advanced forms of technology - in particular artificial intelligence and biological enhancement.
-We will discuss topics like the ethical implementation of AI, machine consciousness, moral obligations towards advanced machines, the nature of reality in virtual environments, living with entities that have super-human abilities, and the moral significance of the possibility of human extinction.
-We will read both theoretical papers in ethics, philosophy of mind and metaphysics and papers that specifically discuss these issues in relation to the topics above.
+This course investigates philosophical issues arising from advanced forms of technology—in particular artificial intelligence and biological enhancement.
+We will discuss topics like the ethical implementation of AI, machine consciousness, moral obligations toward advanced machines, the nature of reality in virtual environments, living with entities that have super-human abilities, and the moral significance of the possibility of human extinction.
+We will read both theoretical papers in ethics, philosophy of mind, and metaphysics and papers that specifically discuss these issues in relation to the topics above.
+(Same as: DCS 3720)

 PHIL 3422 (c) Nihilism and Magic